 The Impact of a School-Based Gender Attitude Change Program in India

 Gender inequality is an issue across all societies and it is particularly challenging in low-income countries.
 Economic development alone seems unlikely to achieve gender equality, as many gender gaps persist despite economic progress.
-Increasingly, researchers are considering the role of cultural norms in perpetuating gender inequality.
-Research shows that even long-held norms can be changed.
-For instance, exposure to female politicians elected through gender quotas reduced gender bias in India.1 Addressing gender norms at an early age may have an impact not only on adolescents throughout their life but also on their parents and future generations.
+Increasingly, researchers are considering the role of cultural norms in perpetuating gender inequality as research shows that even long-held norms can be changed1.
+Addressing gender norms at an early age may have an impact not only on adolescents throughout their life but also on their parents and future generations.
 Can interactive classroom discussions about gender roles and gender discrimination change adolescents’ gender attitudes, aspirations, and behaviors?

 Context of the evaluation